valterc/ki2/README.md

 ### Hood buttons are inverted or don't work as expected?

 It might be because your shifting configuration has a different action assigned to the hood buttons.
 Ki2 expects _Channel 1_ for left button and _Channel 2_ for right button.
 If your shifting configuration is different, you might experience weird behavior.
-Please double check the configuration via the manufacturer's official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.
+Please double check the configuration via the manufacturer official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.

 ### The app disconnects from the shifting unit while riding

 Make sure you are using the [latest Ki2 version](https://github.com/valterc/ki2/releases/latest/).
 It could be a signal issue, verify the signal between the wireless unit and Karoo.
 To do that, tap on the shifting device on the list of devices in Ki2.
 The signal value is displayed on the top when the shifting unit is connected.
-Signal values between -30 to -50dBm offer best and stable connectivity while a signal in range of -75 to -90dBm is degraded and can cause connectivity issues.
+Signal values between -30 to -60dBm offer best and stable connectivity while a signal in range of -75 to -90dBm is degraded and can cause connectivity issues.
 There is nothing that can be done in the app/software to improve the signal.
-Recommendation is to move or rotate the shifting wireless unit, perhaps moving it a small amount could be enough or in some cases it may require relocating the wireless unit to another location in the bicycle.
+Recommendation is to move or rotate the shifting wireless unit, perhaps moving it a small amount could be enough or in some cases it may require relocating the wireless unit to another location in the bicycle closer to Karoo.

 ### Gear size (teeth count) or gear ratio unknown or not correct

-The gear size (teeth count) is obtained from the shifting unit.
+The gear size (teeth count) is automatically obtained from the shifting unit, when supported.
 If the shifting unit is misconfigured then the wrong information will be displayed in Ki2.
 Please use the official mobile application from the shifting unit manufacturer to configure the correct chainring information.
 This might not be supported in all bicycles or shifting systems.
+It is also possible to use custom gearing information, open the device details in Ki2 to edit custom gearing.

 ### It does not work or I have a problem